The Pasadena Public Library Foundation (PPLF) is dedicated to preserving the historic Central Library building.

 PPLF and PCF formed a partnership in 2011 to continue the PPLF’s mission to restore, preserve, and maintain the architecturally and historically significant Central Library Building.
 PCF manages the Library Foundation’s endowment as one of its 450 funds, which, along with donations from the community, provides grant money to fund special library projects.

 In May 2021, the City of Pasadena ordered the closure of Pasadena Central Library for seismic retrofitting.
-Despite this setback, the PPLF board remains committed to protecting and preserving the Central Library while also strengthening the city’s branch libraries during the Central Branch’s closure.
+Despite this setback, the PPLF board remains committed to protecting and preserving the Central Library during its closure.